JJ/hoborg/text/text.md

 "What the fuck do you want with us?"
 He asked in the general direction of the kidnappers.
-One of them, with overalls, a dirt-colored shirt, corless boots and and a baseball bat, a middle-aged guy going on old age with a single tooth that we could see, hissed and kind of said
+One of them, with overalls, a dirt-colored shirt, cordless boots and and a baseball bat, a middle-aged guy going on old age with a single tooth that we could see, hissed and kind of said

-"The honor of my daughter Tracy, who you're showing here naked an'all for all niggers and spics to see..."
+"The honor of my daughter Tracy, who you're showing here naked an' all for all niggers and spics to see..."

 "Hey, hey, hey, mind your language, ol' mate.
 It's also there for you